xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/object-mode.md

 #### Class with a Virtual Function

 If a class either declares or inherits a virtual function or its derived from an inheritance chain in which one or more base classes are virtual, the compiler inserts code to initialize the `vptr` for each object with the address of the appropriate virtual table, which contains the addresses of the active virtual functions for that class.
-Within each class object, an additional pointer member `vptr` is synthesized to hold the address of the associated class `vtbl`.
+Within each class object, an additional pointer member `vptr` is synthesized to hold the address of the associated virtual table.

 If the class doesn't have a constructor, the compiler needs to synthesize a default constructor for the class.